LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 4.2 Team Communications

 #### 4.2.1 Match Communication Rules
-- Teams must use LEAGUE7 Discord voice channels for all match communications
+- Teams must use LEAGUE7 Discord voice channels, in-game voice chat, or in-game text chat for all match communications
 - Teams cannot utilize other Discord servers for communication during official matches
 - Only players on the team roster may speak in their respective voice channels
    - No outside coaching is allowed during matches